- 2 cups all-purpose flour

 - Combine brown sugar and flour; cut in butter until crumbly.
 Sprinkle over batter.
-Bake at 350° for 55-65 minutes or until a toothpick inserted in the center comes out clean.
+Bake at 350° for 55-65 minutes or until a toothpick inserted near the center comes out clean.
 Cool for 10 minutes before removing from pan to a wire rack to cool completely.

 - For glaze, combine confectioners' sugar and orange juice until smooth.
 Drizzle over bread.
 Yield: 1 loaf (12 slices).

 Reviews forKelsey's Favorite Cranberry Bread

 "I used raspberries instead of cranberries.
 Since they were very sour, I macerated them in a little sugar for a little while.
 Next time I will do it with dried cranberries or the ones that some for salads with almonds in it."

 "Absolutley love this recipe.
 Also great because you do not need a mixer to make."